kevroletin/web-game-doc/README.markdown

 #####Description:
-Select rase which has position <position> on the desk
+Select race which has position <position> on the desk

 **Sid** must be a valid session id of one of users who plays in game, otherwise it returns`{"result": "badSid"}`

 **position** is a position of token badge on the desk.
 It must not negative and less or equals 5, otherwise function returns`{"result": "badPosition"}`
-When you choose rase you have to pay one coin for every rase with position, whish is higher then you choise.
-If you haven't enough coins to do it, the result will be `{"result": "badMoneyAmount"}`
+When you choose race you have to pay one coin for every race with position, whish is higher then you choise.
+If you haven't enough coins to do it, the result will be `{"result": "badMoneyAmount"}`.

 "coins to pay" = "number of visible rases" - "position" - 1

-You can choose rase only when you have no active rase, otherwise it returns`{"result": "badStage"}`
+You can choose rase only when you have no active race, otherwise it returns`{"result": "badStage"}`